rroethof/roethof.net/CODE_OF_CONDUCT.md

 ## Core Principles

-1.  **Respect and Inclusivity**: Treat others with kindness, respect and empathy.
-Recognize that everyone has different backgrounds, experiences and perspectives.
+1.  **Respect and Inclusivity**: Treat others with kindness, respect, and empathy.
+Recognize that everyone has different backgrounds, experiences, and perspectives.
+You can find more detailed guidance on fostering inclusive communities in resources like the [Open Source Guides](https://opensource.guide/how-to-build-welcoming-communities/).
 2.  **Professionalism**: Maintain a professional demeanor in all interactions, both online and offline.
-This includes being punctual, responsive and considerate of others' time and opinions.
+This includes being punctual, responsive, and considerate of others' time and opinions.
-3.  **Open-Mindedness**: Be willing to listen, learn and adapt.
+3.  **Open-Mindedness**: Be willing to listen, learn, and adapt.
 Encourage constructive feedback and be open to new ideas and perspectives.
-4.  **Communication Clarity**: Clearly express your thoughts, opinions and intentions.
+4.  **Communication Clarity**: Clearly express your thoughts, opinions, and intentions.
 Avoid ambiguity, miscommunication, or unnecessary complexity.

 ## Guiding Behaviors

 1.  **Be Positive and Constructive**: Focus on finding solutions rather than placing blame.
 Encourage positive discussion and debate.
 2.  **Avoid Harassment and Bullying**: Refrain from using language that is derogatory, inflammatory, or intimidating.
 Be mindful of power dynamics and avoid exploiting them for personal gain.
+The [Open Source Guides' section on Code of Conducts](https://opensource.guide/code-of-conduct/) offers valuable insights into creating safe and respectful environments.
 3.  **Use Proper Language**: Avoid using technical jargon or overly complex terminology to alienate others.
 Use clear, concise language that's accessible to all.
 4.  **Be Transparent and Accountable**: Be honest in your words and actions.
-Acknowledge mistakes, take responsibility for errors and be willing to learn from them.
+Acknowledge mistakes, take responsibility for errors, and be willing to learn from them.

 ## Consequences of Misbehavior